htool/vhfinfo/HELP.md

 You can bring a layer to back by pressing the right mouse button.

 ## Adding information
-To add information you open the [online map](https://htool.github.io/vhfinfo/public/index.html) and locate the area you want to edit.
+To add information you locate the area you want to edit.
 Press the pencil icon in the top left corner to go to the edit page for that country info.

+## Editing info

 ### Drawing the coordinates on the map
 Draw the VHF channel area as a polygon.